-Area F, in the south of the country includes a mix of wind and solar generation.
-A summary of this generation is given in Table 1.1.
+Area I, in the south of the country, includes a mix of wind and solar generation.
+A summary of this generation is given in Table 1-1.

-The transmission network in Area F and the surrounding area is shown in Figure 1-1.
+The transmission network in Area I and the surrounding areas is shown in Figure 1-1.
 The 220 kV circuits are shown in green and the 110 kV circuits in black.
 Possible future transmission stations and lines for the connection of new generation are also shown on the map below.

-Figure 1-1 Network Map for Area F
+Figure 1-1 Network Map for Area I

-At times of high renewable generation, there is a net export of power from Area F, and the dominant power flows tend to be from Area F towards the load centres on the east coast and the interconnectors.
+For Area I, the dominant power flows tend to be towards the load centres on the east coast and the interconnectors.
 These flow patterns are relevant when seeking to understand constraint apportionment in the simulation.

-Constraints in Area F can be caused both by local and wider system issues.
-Constraints in the model are optimised on a system-wide basis so, in theory, an increase in the installed generation in another area can increase constraints in Area F.
+Constraints in Area I can be caused both by local and wider system issues.
+Constraints in the model are optimised on a system-wide basis so, in theory, an increase in the installed generation in another area may increase constraints in Area I.